datCodeGirl/Front-End-Portfolio/readme.md

+# Instructions

+Please Read the Instructions all the way through before starting to code

 ### Setting Up the React Project

-> Please Read the Instructions all the way through before starting to code

 1. **GitHub Repository**: *Do not fork this repo!* Create a new GitHub repository for your project.
 Initialize Git in your project folder and connect it to your GitHub repository.